[Node manager] Fix flaky integration tests

 - From these failures, it seems to me that the ones that fail the most are those that pass

 ActorDeadErrorexceptions, so I thought that could be hiding some error but when I ran the tests without that

 try:except:code, it didn’t seem to make a difference.

 monitored_arvados_nodes(False)is not working reliably as of the 41

 paired_monitor_count(), but most of the failures come from tests that call

 busywait()with it as an argument.

-#22 Updated by Tom Clegg about 1 year ago
+#22 Updated by Tom Clegg over 3 years ago

 The integration tests have never been reliable, are deathly slow, and don't report failures usefully.
 I propose we admit that it was a mistake to insert them into our test pipeline, and skip them.The regular tests seem reliable after this fix: